lucasbrambrink/loadAsync/README.md

 # asyncLoad.js

-This utility aims to maximize concurrent javascript loading and execution while maintaining load order.
+This utility is designed to maximize page load performance by minimizing the javascript footprint.
+It loads `<script>` resources asynchronously (and thereby leverage concurrency in the browser) but guarantees load order
+(in cases where one resource depends on another).

 Loading javascript asynchronously improves page performance (often dramatically).
 Dynamically adding `<script>` tags into the DOM after